Enterthusiast/angular2-easy-forms/README.md

 You can find a live example [here](http://flauc.github.io/angular2-easy-forms)

+Angular 2 Easy Forms is a lib made by [Filip Lauc](https://www.npmjs.com/~flauc)

-@enterthusiast humbly modified it for his needs, will continue to update if new needs arise.
+[Enterthusiast](https://www.npmjs.com/~enterthusiast) humbly modified it for his needs, will continue to update if new needs arise.
 Hope it can help other modify and get the most of this really cool lib!

 #### Modifications by @enterthusiast